swiftlang/swift-package-manager/Documentation/Usage.md

 Now other packages can depend on version 1.0.0 of this package using the github url.
-Example of a published package: https://github.com/apple/example-package-fisheryates
+An example of a published package can be found here: https://github.com/apple/example-package-fisheryates

 ## Requiring System Libraries